FAIR BOOK

 What I made "cooking or baking"

-167 Years - CELEBRATING THE BOUNTY OF GREY COUNTY SPECIAL Exhibitor with the most points in sections 1-16 to receive a gift prize.
-Prize: Gift $20 donated by Joyce Hawken
+168 Years - "Where Tradition Meets Tomorrow" SPECIAL Exhibitor with the most points in sections 1-16 Prize: $20 donated by Joyce Hawken

 Flowers: